hrj/SafeNet/README.md

 # For developers
-Your app...
+Your app will be able to...

-  * will be able to fetch data from the Internet without requiring the Internet permission.
+  * fetch data from the Internet without requiring the Internet permission.
-  * will be able to initiate a large file download without needing permission to access the SD card.
+  * initiate a large file download without needing permission to access the SD card.
-  * won't need to ensure that a network is available currently, so, it won't need permissions to know the WiFi state, etc.
+  * schedule a URL fetch for later based on some condition.
+For example, when a network connection becomes available.
+Hence, it won't need permissions to know the current WiFi state, etc.

 Because of these fewer permissions, users can trust your application more.